isomerpages/seab-corp/news/press-releases/_posts/2025-01-03-post-Release of 2024 Singapore Cambridge GCE O Level Exam Results and 2025 Joint Admissions Exercise.md

 <p></p>
 </li>
 <li>
-<p>PFP-eligible students will receive a copy of <u>Form&nbsp;P</u> from their
+<p>PFP-eligible students will receive a copy of Form&nbsp;P from their respective
-respective secondary schools in person.
+secondary schools in person.
 Each copy of Form P contains a unique password.
 Interested students should use their respective passwords to submit their applications online via the PFP website at <a href="pfp.polytechnic.edu.sg/PFP/index.html" rel="noopener nofollow" target="_blank">pfp.polytechnic.edu.sg/PFP/index.html</a>.
 More information on the eligibility requirements for the PFP, as well as how GCE O-Level results are considered in the computation of the ELMAB3 aggregate, can be found on the PFP website indicated above.</p>